Conservation and sustainability on Denis Private Island, The Seychelles

 As we were getting over the shock of seeing pigs and cows in the middle of the Indian Ocean idyll, we then stumbled across the lumber mill, which supplies the carpentry workshop that provides any wood flooring or furniture you see around the lodge.
 There is a deep-rooted knowledge of the ecosystem here, and a commitment to using local materials and methods as import substitutes whenever possible, significantly reducing their carbon footprint.

-As we continued passed the banana trees, we seemed to get into thicker and thicker forest, as if we were in a lush, green tunnel of tropical plants and trees with massive leaves.
+As we continued past the banana trees, we seemed to get into thicker and thicker forest, as if we were in a lush, green tunnel of tropical plants and trees with massive leaves.
 Chris stopped to point out some of the land birds endemic to the Seychelles – Denis is the only place in the world in which a morning stroll can bring you across the Seychelles fody, magpie-robin, paradise flycatcher and the Seychelles warbler.

 The Green Islands Foundation, an NGO with a decade-long track record of conservation success in the Seychelles, has a permanent outpost on Denis and oversees a variety of programmes.
 The translocation of some of the Seychelles’ rarest avian species has been one of Denis’ most important environmental achievements.